sparkletown/sparkle/reporting/README.md

 # How to generate an analytics report

 1. Open `fetch-reports.ts` and update the date range to 1 day before and 1 day after your target party.
-2. Set `newLogin = false` for your first run of the script; it will save cookies for you that will let you bypass login and captcha next time.
+2. Set `newLogin = true` for your first run of the script; it will save cookies for you that will let you bypass login and captcha next time.
 3. Run the script:

 ```